RomanManz/mongoose-versioner/README.md

 ## API

 ### Options
-- modelName : the name of the collection you are versioning.
-This will be used to name the shadow collection.
+- *modelName* : the name of the collection you are versioning.
+This will be used to name the shadow collection (required)
-- mongoose : a reference to the mongoose object
+- *mongoose* : a reference to the mongoose object (required)

 ### Instance Methods added to the original schema:
 - findVersions(callback) returns all versions of this document

 ### Static Methods added to the original schema:
-- findVersionById(id, fields, options, callback) returns a document version matching the id in the shadow collection
+- *findVersionById*(id, fields, options, callback) returns a document version matching the id in the shadow collection
-- findVersions(id, fields, options, callback) returns all document versions matching the id of the active document in original collection
+- *findVersions*(id, fields, options, callback) returns all document versions matching the id of the active document in original collection
-- saveVersion(dataObj, callback) saves a document as a version
+- *saveVersion*(dataObj, callback) saves a document as a version
-- deleteVersion(id, callback) deletes a document version
+- *deleteVersion*(id, callback) deletes a document version
-- activateVersion(id, callback) make a document version the active version
+- *activateVersion*(id, callback) make a document version the active version

 NOTE: When using this plugin it is expected that all public facing queries would be performed on your models using mongoose in the traditional